microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	 *
 	 * *Note 1:* The text edit's range as well as both ranges from an insert
 	 * replace edit must be a [single line] and they must contain the position
 	 * at which completion has been requested.
+In both case the new text can
+	 * have multiple lines.
 	 * *Note 2:* If an `InsertReplaceEdit` is returned the edit's insert range
 	 * must be a prefix of the edit's replace range, that means it must be
 	 * contained and starting at the same position.